Component-Oriented-PHP/tutorials/basic/6-dispatching-to-a-class.md

 > - You may ask, what to pass in the controller and method then?
 Why pass `$request` in method not controller?
 > - You typically inject long-lived services or dependencies into the constructor.
 These are objects that the controller will need to perform many of its tasks.
 Examples: a database connection, a template rendering engine, or a logging service.
 These services don't change from one request to the next.
 > - The `$request` object is different.
 It represents the current, specific incoming HTTP request.
 It's highly dynamic and unique to each call (in methods).
 Therefore, it makes more logical sense to pass it directly to the method that is handling that specific request rather than the whole constructor.
+> - Another important thing is that we could replace `HtmlResponse` with a response factory but I would like to wait for the inversion of control chapter to cover that part.
+And no, we cannot pass `$response` to the method the same way we did with `$request`.
+Why?
+Because `$request` is `data coming IN` that you read from, while `$response` is `data going OUT` that you create and return.
+You don't receive a response to modify - `you build a fresh response from scratch`.
+What we'll inject in the constructor later is a `ResponseFactory` (a tool for creating responses), not a response object itself.
+The factory is a long-lived service, while each response is unique to each method call - just like each request.

 Let's change the Home controller and the front controller.